June 2022 Afghanistan earthquake: Earthquake

 More than 7,000 people in Afghanistan have been killed by earthquakes in the past decade, averaging 560 deaths a year.
 A major earthquake in 2015 in northeast Afghanistan killed more than 200 people in the country and neighboring Pakistan.
 In 2008, a magnitude 6.4 earthquake in western Pakistan killed 166 people and destroyed several villages from triggered landslides.
-Earlier earthquakes in 2002 and in 1998 killed over a thousand and about 4,700 people respectively.
+Thousands died when earthquakes struck the country in 2002 and 1998.

 Tectonic setting

-Much of Afghanistan is situated in a broad zone of continental deformation within the Eurasian Plate.
-Seismic activity in Afghanistan is influenced by the subduction of the Arabian Plate to the west and the oblique subduction of the Indian Plate in the east.
-The subduction rate of the Indian Plate along the continental convergent boundary is estimated to be 39 mm/yr or higher.
+A large portion of Afghanistan is situated in a broad zone of continental deformation within the Eurasian plate.
+Seismic activity in Afghanistan is influenced by the subduction of the Arabian plate to the west and the oblique subduction of the Indian plate in the east.
+The subduction rate of the Indian plate along the continental convergent boundary is estimated to be 39 mm/yr or higher.
 Transpression due to the plates interacting is associated with high seismicity within the shallow crust.
 Seismicity is detectable to a depth of 300 km beneath Afghanistan due to plate subduction.
 These earthquakes beneath the Hindu Kush are the result of movement on faults accommodating detachment of the subducted crust.
-Within the shallow crust, the Chaman Fault represents a major transform fault associated with large shallow earthquakes that forms the transpressional boundary between the Eurasian and Indian Plates.
+Within the shallow crust, the Chaman Fault represents a major transform fault associated with large shallow earthquakes that forms the transpressional boundary between the Eurasian and Indian plates.
 This zone consists of seismically active thrust and strike-slip faults that have accommodated crustal deformation since the beginning of the formation of the Himalayan orogeny.
 Seismicity is also recorded beneath the Sulaiman Range and Spīn Ghar.
 These earthquakes tend to display strike-slip faulting due to its abundance and high deformation rate.